 | April | 3.31 | -4.1% increased competition |

-These trends from 5,000+ accounts show that CPA pressure increases through Q1 as more advertisers activate campaigns.
-Plan your targets accordingly.
+Data from 5,000+ accounts.
+CPA pressure increases through Q1 as more advertisers activate campaigns.
+Plan accordingly.

 Frequently Asked Questions